 - Perfect Fit: These comfortable running shoes include a bootie upper construction and an Ultra Heel design, both of which hug the back of the foot for a snug, supportive fit

 Overall, their shoes are looser than some other brands and primarily use foam for padding instead of gel.

 New Balance does not incorporate a lot of extra features into their footwear and instead focus on making minimalistic designs.
 This means they additionally have small slopes.

-In terms of weight, New Balances tend to be slightly heavier than the standard 10 oz. because the brand runs large.
+In terms of weight, New Balances tend to be slightly heavier than the standard 10 oz. because the brand runs large with a larger toe box.
 Some people have found they have better luck getting half a size smaller than usual.